abdullahbinmd/abdullahbinmd/README.md

 - 👀 I’m interested in ...
 Internet of things / Networking / Desktops Servers / Social Media
 - 🌱 I’m currently learning ...
 Data Analytics
 - 💞️ I’m looking to collaborate on ... everyone
-- 📫 How to reach me ... abdullahbinmd@gmail.com
+- 📫 How to reach me ... abdullahbinmd

 <!---
 abdullahbinmd/abdullahbinmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.